Developers

 Overview

-This guide documents the API standards required for custom agents to integrate with the DuploCloud Service Desk.
-By following these standards, your Agent can leverage Service Desk features like terminal command execution, browser interactions, and file operations.
+This guide documents the API standards required for custom agents to integrate with the DuploCloud Help Desk.
+By following these standards, your Agent can leverage Help Desk features like terminal command execution, browser interactions, and file operations.

 Agent API Requirements